sal55/langs/compilem.md

 ### When int[] isn't an array

-Why []int is always an array.
+Here \[\]int is always an array.
 To make use of a pointer to array as a parameter, I'd use:

      ref[]int A           # explicit
      []int &A             # implicit reference parameter